Platinum-Saber/Infinite-Stack/SEM-3/CS2043-Operating Systems/OS Introduction.md

 >
 >>[!info]- After I/O starts, control returns to user program without waiting for I/O completion
 >>- `system call` - request to the OS to allow user to wait for I/O completion
->>- `Device status table` contains entry for each I/O device indicating its
+>>- `Device status table` contains entry for each I/O device indicating its type, address and state
+>>- OS indexes into I/O device table to determine device status and to modify table entry to include interrupt

+### Storage Structure
+- > [!note]- Main Memory
+-